Val Kilmer's Formal Theater Training Got In The Way Of Having Fun In Top Secret!

 With his background as a stage actor, and coming from the most prestigious performing arts school in the United States, it probably won't come as a surprise that settling into the goofy world of screwball comedy didn't exactly come naturally.
 Being silly is a prerequisite on the set of a Zucker and Abrahams movie — especially one that even has a song called "How Silly Can You Get."
 But as Kilmer has admitted, that wasn't really his style.
 At least, not at first.

-Val had to learn how to just have fun
+Val Kilmer had to learn how to have fun on Top Secret!

 Now obviously, Kilmer's not the first serious actor to pop in a big comedy performance.
 Abrahams and the Zuckers had already proven that the straighter an actor plays their material, the funnier it is.
 Such was the case with Leslie Nielsen and Robert Stack in "Airplane!"
 But Kilmer was only 24 at the time he made "Top Secret!" and devoted to the craft.
 He'd most recently been doing Shakespeare, so cutting loose wasn't second nature just yet.
 As Kilmer told ScreenCrush in a 2014 oral history celebrating the movie's 30-year anniversary: